 Welcome to English at Warwick.
 These pages are designed to provide you with the information you need to ensure a smooth integration into the activities of the department.

-The Departmental Liaison Officer for international students from Europe, North America and Australia is Prof Paulo DeMedeiros.
-For students coming from China/East Asia, your contact is Dr Ross Forman (terms 1 & 3) and Dr Rashmi Varma (term 2).
+The Departmental Liaison Officer for international students from Europe, North America and Australia is Dr Nick Lawrence.
+For students coming from China/East Asia, your contact is Dr Ross Forman.

-This programme is run by the International Office and targets international students (undergraduate and postgraduate) who are new to living and studying in the UK.
+This Welcome to Warwick programme is run by the International Office and is for international students (undergraduate and postgraduate) who are new to living and studying in the UK.

 The four-day programme includes information sessions, seminars, social events and tours.
 It also provides opportunities and support for practical aspects such as enrolment, health centre and police registration and academic skills workshops.
 There is also a wide range of social activities provided for participants.
 There are approximately 1,000 attendees and a team of 100 helpers.